lugu/qiloop/doc/SERVICE_TUTORIAL.md

         }

 In order to test it, we need a running instance of QiMessaging.
-We can create one with the `qiloop directory` command:
+We can create one with the `qiloop server` command:

-        $ qiloop directory
+        $ qiloop server
         2019/07/15 22:57:09 Listening at tcp://localhost:9559

 Now we can start the timestamp service with: